meilisearch/documentation/advanced_guides/asynchronous_updates.md

   M->>-Q: dequeue update 2
 </mermaid>

-### Which updates are async?
+### Which operations are async?

-Every update which could be compute-expensive is asynchronous.
+Every operation which could be compute-expensive is asynchronous.
 These include:
 - Create/update a schema
 - Update index settings
 - Add/update/delete documents